 Sheep will cross the Ring Road throughout Iceland without warning.
 Always keep an eye out for potential traffic hazards and livestock in particular.

 Also, if you see one sheep, there will be more.
 Stop the car and let the sheep own the road for a few minutes.
 The front fender (and the sheep) will thank you for it.

-There are a lot of places in the world you shouldn’t drink the water, but when it comes to Iceland’s Ring Road, you’re safe!
+There are a lot of places in the world you shouldn’t drink the water, but when it comes to the Ring Road of Iceland, you’re safe!
 So, don’t be one of the stupid tourists who waste half their travel budget purchasing water bottles while simultaneously contributing to the demise of planet earth.

-If you visit somewhere with water that tastes like rotten eggs, try somewhere else.
+If you visit somewhere with water that tastes like rotten eggs (because of the minerals), try somewhere else.
 Most places have great tasting drinking water even if the bathroom water reeks!

-Iceland’s Golden Circle is one place where you won’t need to use the currency.
-Icelandic krona is rarely used even by the Icelandic people themselves.
+Iceland is one place where you won’t need to use the currency.
+The Icelandic krona is rarely used even by the Icelandic people themselves anymore.

 Debit and credit cards are the go-to option when it comes to traveling smart with your money.
-The only exception to this rule you’ll find is tipping.
+The only exception to this rule is when tipping.
 Tipping in Iceland is rare, but if you do feel the temptation, you won’t be able to do it with a card.

-There are as many lagoons, swimming pools and hot pots, (small hot springs) along the Ring Road as there are places to stop and take photos of the scenery.
+There are as many lagoons, swimming pools and hot pots, (small hot springs) along the Ring Road as there are photo ops.
 However, before you go climbing into the water, you need to know the rules.